-We refer to the Bank's accounting policies in Note 1 "Derivative instruments and hedge accounting" Our audit procedures over hedge accounting included, among others: and the notes 2, 20, and 24. • gaining on understanding of the processes and controls put in place by the Bank t The Bank enters into derivative financial instruments to manage its exposure to interest rate and foreign currency risk.
+We refer to the Bank's accounting policies in Note 1 "Derivative instruments and hedge accounting" and the notes 2, 20, and 24.

+The Bank enters into derivative financial instruments to manage its exposure to interest rate and foreign currency risk.
 Interest rate related derivatives are identified as hedging instruments in fair value hedge accounting relationships.
 Since hedge accounting is applied, such gains and losses arising from fair value changes on the derivatives are recognized in profit and loss.
 Derivatives to which hedge accounting is not applied is recorded at fair value through profit and loss.
 The hedged interest rate risk of the borrowing and lending transactions that are identified as hedged item is valued at fair value.
 At December 31, 2021 the Bank has EUR 5,200 million of loans identified as hedged instruments, and EUR 29,619 million of borrowing.
-The hedging derivatives have fair values of EUR -99 million for liabilities of which EUR -22 million is recognized in OCI for the year and EUR -111 million for liabilities of which EUR -22 million is recognized in OCI for the year. identify, measure and recognize hedge accounting relationships inspecting, on a sample basis, the Bank's hedge documentation and contracts including specialists in our audit team to carry out independent valuations on a sample basis for fair value hedges assessing the Bank's disclosures with presentation requirements in applicable accounting standards.
+The hedging derivatives have fair values of EUR -99 million for assets of which EUR 0 million is recognized in OCI for the year and EUR -111 million for liabilities of which EUR -22 million is recognized in OCI for the year.